pauloxvcr/hybridtop/README.md

     Using Bilinear Truss-Continuum Topology Optimization.Journal of Structural Engineering 139:607–618. https://doi.org/10.1061/(ASCE)ST.1943-541X.0000692

+---

 ## Observations

 ---

-Author of the translation and HybridTop code: Paulo Vinicius Costa Rodrigues
+Author of the translation and HybridToppy code: Paulo Vinicius Costa Rodrigues

 The HybridTop algorithm was part of a master in civil engineering thesis oriented by Rejane Canha.